 The Minister of the Interior and Kingdom Relations has at his disposal a General Intelligence and Security Service (AIVD), which investigates threats to national security.
-The findings of both intelligence services are reported on a confidential basis to a private Parliamentary Commission consisting of the leaders of all the political parties represented in Parliament.
+The findings of both intelligence services are reported on a confidential basis to a private Parliamentary Commission consisting of the leaders of a select number of the political parties represented in Parliament.
+The composition of this commission is determined by the rules of procedure drawn up by Parliament.